Zuehlke/WebSecurityWorkshop/exercises.md

 <details>
   <summary>❓ Hint 1</summary>

 Exploit a weird option, that is available when signing tokens with JWT.

 </details>

 <details>
   <summary>❓ Hint 2</summary>

 The weird option is the none algorithm ;)

 </details>

 <details>
   <summary>📚 Solution</summary>

-1. Decode the JWT from
+1. Decode the JWT as in the previous exercise
-2. Replace the `alg` value to none and remove the signature.
+2. Replace the `alg` value to none and remove the signature
-3. Update the email claim with jwtn3d@juice-sh.op.
+3. Update the email claim with jwtn3d@juice-sh.op
-4. Encode the
+4. Encode the JWT
+5. Send a request to the juice shop with the created JWT

+This can be easily achieved with the JWT attacker: https://jwt-attacker.onrender.com

 </details>